pulumi/pulumi-hugo/themes/default/content/what-is/what-is-hashicorp-vault.md

 {{< notes type="info" >}}

 The commands provided in this article include `<key>=<value>` parameters to pass secrets to Vault directly through the CLI.
 Be aware that executing these commands can leave sensitive data in your shell's unencrypted history.
-Consult the [Static Secrets: Key/Value Secrets Engine tutorial](https://www.vaultproject.io/docs/secrets/kv/kv-v2) for best practices in production scnarios.
+Consult the [Static Secrets: Key/Value Secrets Engine tutorial](https://www.vaultproject.io/docs/secrets/kv/kv-v2) for best practices in production scenarios.

 {{< /notes >}}